ebranger/galactica/instructions/users/README.md

 For computationally heavy work, please use one of the compute nodes.
 You can log in to these from galactica using ssh.

-The first time you log in, run the command passwordless.
+The first time you log in, run the command `passwordless`.
 After you have done this run the program `loadavg` to see which nodes that are currently available and their present workload.

 ## Priorities